karanicolaslab/PROTAC_ternary/README.md

 -l/--linker                   # take the linker.pdb or linker_list.txt

--c/--cutoff                   # take a float as the cutoff of alignment rmsd, if not applied, the default value(0.4) will be used
+-c/--cutoff                   # take a float as the cutoff of alignment rmsd, if not applied, the default value (0.4) will be used

--r/--rmsd                     # output file with alignemnet rmsd value(s), if not applied, the default name(rmsd.txt) will be used
+-r/--rmsd                     # output file with alignemnet rmsd value(s), if not applied, the default name (rmsd.txt) will be used

--t/--ternary                  # output ternary structure, if not applied, no ternary structure will be generated, if applied, choose eitehr default(the output would be ternary0.pdb, etc.) or specify(the output would be decoy_linker.pdb,, etc)
+-t/--ternary                  # output ternary structure, if not applied, no ternary structure will be generated, if applied, choose eitehr default (the output would be ternary0.pdb, etc.) or specify (the output would be decoy_linker.pdb,, etc)

 ## Example command
-python ternary_model_prediction.py -la linker_atom_list.txt -da decoy_atom_list.txt -d docking_decoy.pdb -l linker_conformer.pdb -ld linker_atom_delete.txt -wd decoy_atom_delete.txt -t default -r rmsd.txt
+$ python ternary_model_prediction.py -la linker_atom_list.txt -da decoy_atom_list.txt -d docking_decoy.pdb -l linker_conformer.pdb -ld linker_atom_delete.txt -wd decoy_atom_delete.txt -t default -r rmsd.txt

 ## More information
-python ternary_model_prediction.py -h
+$ python ternary_model_prediction.py -h